 Turn the power on.
-You will see the screen light up and display: "Moog Voyager".
-After about 5 seconds the Power-On screen disappears and you will see the current active preset.
-The LED labeled "PANEL" will be lit.
+You will see the screen light up and display: "minimoog Voyager by moog music".
+After about 5 seconds the greeting screen disappears and you will see the MASTER mode options.
+The LED labeled "MASTER" will be lit.
 The buttons labeled "PANEL", "EDIT", and "MASTER" access the 3 operating modes of the Voyager.
-PANEL is the Mode for playing the Voyager's Presets.